oni-tech/oni-tech.github.io/README.md

    * main all posts page
    * ~~post page, tags isn't in the right html element~~
  * simple about information page
+ * summary snippet for post listing page
+ * switch theme to more informational style rather than a pure blog
  * ~~clean css style~~
  * external code inclusion
  * ~~cleanup templates, remove anything that isn't used~~